Sitecore/developer-portal/data/markdown/pages/learn/getting-started/discover-introduction/index.md

 ### JavaScript SDK

-The JavaScript Widget SDK is a library of React components designed to enable developers to quickly integrate a new or existing React application with Sitecore Discover.
+The JavaScript SDK is a library of React components designed to enable developers to quickly integrate a new or existing React application with Sitecore Discover.
 It provides components that enable the developer to:

 - Communicate with Sitecore Discover API
 - Embed personalised product widgets on any page they are required